Roman Military Diploma On-Line

 What is a Constitution ?

 A constitution is a legal document issued by the Emperor in Rome.
-In this case one in which the emperor grants Roman citizenship to speciifc veterans and their families.
+In case of Roman Military Constitutions the emperor granted Roman citizenship to specific veterans and their families, after a long and honorable service.

-1) The Commander of an auxiliary unit lists all
+1) The office of the Commander of an auxiliary unit lists all

 2) He sends the list to the governor of his province